cloudmesh-community/book/chapters/msg/graphql.md

 ## GraphQL type system and schema

-To get started with GraphQL we will first explore GraphQL type system and schema creation.
+To get started with GraphQL we will first explore the GraphQL type system and schema creation.

 ### Type System

-In GraphQL a query is what client requests from the GraphQL server.
-The result will be obtained in a structure defined by type and schema.
-It means client will know ahead of time what it is going to get as result.
+In GraphQL a query is what a client requests from the GraphQL server.
+The result will be obtained in a *structure* defined by *type* and *schema*.
+Thus, the client will know ahead of time what it is going to get as result as part of a well formed response.
 For this to work, the data is often assumed to be structured data.

 To demonstrate the type system we use a simple example while looking at authors and co-authors of papers.
-We represent in this example a database that contains a number of authors. each author has a publication count and a number of coauthors that are identified by name.
+We represent in this example a database that contains a number of authors.
+Each author has a publication count and a number of coauthors that are identified by name.
 We assume for this simple example that all author names are unique.